General Data Protection Regulation and privacy notice

 - people who visit our offices or contact us through email, by telephone or in writing.

-We collect a range of information about you, including: contact details, family circumstances, financial and ID information, health information, equality information.
+We collect a range of information about you in order to meet any statutory or contractual obligations, including: contact details, family circumstances, financial and ID information, health information, equality information.
 Most of this information will have been provided by you, but we may also obtain information from other sources.
 For example, we may process or be provided with information about you from third parties which may include information about potential safeguarding issues, criminal convictions or investigations, or where information is required to protect your health in an emergency.
 However, these circumstances are rare and we do not routinely collect this information.

 We collect information about you, your family (including children) and household when you make an application to apply for accommodation or when you use our services.
 We also collect information if you contact us (by visiting our offices, through email, by telephone or in writing) or if you voluntarily complete customer surveys, provide feedback or participate in competitions.